 - Interaction design

-The project is based on lots of LEDs for the RGB levels indication and the output display.
-For that reason, to manage all of them two Arduino boards were necessary.
+The project is based on many LEDs for the RGB levels indication and the output display.
+For that reason, two Arduino boards were necessary to manage them.

-The trickiest part has been the calibration of the three light sensors (photodiodes) with a red, green, blue filter respectively on front of them.
+The trickiest part has been the calibration of the three light sensors (photodiodes) with a red, green, and blue filter, respectively, in front of them.

-In the next pictures the technical part is shown in detail.
+In the following pictures, the technical part is shown in detail.